Saturday, June 28, 2025

 EXT.
 TRUCK

-Wyoming plates.
+Two-tone paint, Wyoming plates.
 Tom drives to the highway, turns left, drives away.
 Taillights after a moment.